minhphan88/minhphan88.github.io/_presentations/forecasting.md

   You can [download the report](https://minhphan88.github.io/assets/forecastingreport.pdf) here.
 The details of the code can be found in the Appendix.

 ## What I've learned from this project
-    1. Overfitting:Once a system learns too much from the data, the accuracy of the forecast will reduce due to overfitting.
+  1. Overfitting: Once a system learns too much from the data, the accuracy of the forecast will reduce due to overfitting.
 A model MASE does not guarantee good residual diagnostics.

   2. Communication is critical: The fate of a project can be easily altered by mis-communication.
 In the beginning, I have optimised the system for the forecasting MASE, however, I have changed it to optimise for training MASE due to a mis-communication with the project supervisor.

   The project demonstrates the ability to work with R libraries including *fGarch,forecast,fUnitRoots, lmtest, rugarch, TSA, x12 etc*